 Social Workers and Care Navigators:

-- Understanding of local authority processes
+- Understanding of local authority processes and social care systems

 - Advocacy in assessments